Industrious Entry 10 of 37

 The review is where the method becomes honest.

-At the end of the day or week, ask what happened.
+During the day or week review, ask what happened.
 Do not ask only whether you feel good about it.
 Ask what the evidence says.

 • What did I complete?